dorypiacek/tvshows/README.md

 ### ETPersistentValue

-Easy and convenient UserDefaults wrapper
+Easy and convenient UserDefaults

+## Notes

+- Despite recommendation, I decided not to use CodableAlamofire for response deserialization, because I found a lightweight solution that doesn't require another dependency.
+- I had testability in mind while developing, but unfortunately didn't have enough time to write tests 🙁